oconnor-ryan/E2E2/README.md

 > messages.

 ## Current Objectives
-1. Create "Rooms" for chat messaging that allow only one group of users to talk to each other.
-  - Each room should user their own shared key.
-  - No users outside this room can enter and cannot decrypt any messages inside outside this room can retrieve the key used to decrypt the messages in the group.

-2. Figure out how users setup shared key in case of bad clients
+1. Figure out how users setup shared key in case of bad clients
   - Right now, a client can claim to have generated a shared key without proof, which currently prevents all group members from communicating on that chat until everyone in the chat leaves.
   - This acts as a small scale denial-of-service attack and forces other users to create a new chat.
   - In addition, a client can claim to have accepted a shared key even if it was invalid.
 It prevents us from assuming that if every recipient of the shared key accepts it, that the key must be correct.
 If we do assume this and 2 users do this before everyone else joins a group chat, everyone else will be unable to speak in the chat.